Military Spouse Tuition AssistanceUpdated: December 23, 2022

 The Army Emergency Relief (AER) James Ursano Scholarship Program for Dependent Children

-For the 2019-2020 academic year, these scholarships ranged from $500 to $3,400.
+For the 2019-20 academic year, these scholarships ranged from $500-$3,400.
 There is a specific open season for applying for this scholarship.
-Once that season is closed, applicants must wait until the following open season to submit.
+Once the season is closed, applicants must wait until the following open season to submit.
 AER scholarship funds for this program are submitted to the school directly.
 Funding is not provided for summer coursework.

-- Dependents of Army National Guard members who are employed more than 30 days
+- Dependents of Army National Guard members who are employed for more than 30 days.

-- Must be under the age of 24
+- Must be younger than 24 years old.

-- Student must remain unmarried for the entire academic year
+- Students must remain unmarried for the entire academic year.

 - Must be enrolled, accepted, or pending acceptance as a full-time student in an institution listed in the US Department of Education’s Database of Accredited Post-secondary Institutions.